Operational issues are the number one reason why hedge funds fail.

 Fund managers have enough on their plate dealing with investment management; operations management is another beast.

-Firms that trade heavily on margin run a severe risk when the market misbehaves.
+Firms that trade heavily on margin run a severe risk when the markets head south.

-Putting too many of your clients' eggs in one company or industry basket, especially if these are volatile securities or sectors, is flirting with disaster.
+Putting too many of your clients' eggs in one company, industry, or asset class basket is flirting with disaster.

 To avoid trouble, your firm should: